-Customize the look and feel of your login page by adding a background color, logo, and right-side iFrame content.
+Customize the look and feel of your login page by adding a background color, logo, and right-side content.
 Customizing your login page helps users recognize your page by tying it to your company's branding.

-- Watch a Demo (1:58 minutes) - 1.
+- Setting Up a My Domain (5:10 minutes.
+Login page branding starts at 2:43.) - 1.
 From Setup, enter My Domain in the Quick Find box, then select My Domain. - 2.
 Under Authentication Configuration, click Edit. - 3.
 To customize your logo, upload an image.
 Images can be .jpg, .gif, or .png files up to 100 KB.
 Maximum image size is 250px by 125px. - 4.
-To customize your login page background, click the III or enter a valid hexadecimal color code. - 5.
-Enter the URL of the file to be included in the right-side iFrame on the login page.
+To customize your login page background, click the or enter a valid hexadecimal color code - 5.
+To support advanced authentication methods for iOS users, select Use the native browser for user authentication on iOS.